We all use computers.

 Use a shortcut finder application

 On both the Mac and on Windows there are applications that can show you all of the available keyboard shortcuts for any application you’re using.
 There are normally more shortcuts available than what you’ll find in the menu bar, so applications like these can help you find any additional shortcuts you may not otherwise find.
-Below is an app for the Mac, and another for Windows that do these (I’m sure there are many good ones out there, so feel free to let me know of others in the comments below).
+You can find these by searching Google for things such as: “keyboard shortcut app”.

 Take the time to learn the habit